TiffWid/BTT_Salicylic_Acid/README.md

 ## **👩🏽‍💻 Setup & Execution**

-Clone into Repo using https or ssh
+  - Clone into Repo using https or ssh
-Open .pynb file and run
+  - Open .pynb file
+  - Download train and test dataset from the Kaggle Link
+  - Run the .pynb file

 ---